CIRCSE/LT4HALA/2026/EvaHan.md

 language and history to ensure the highest quality of the training materials and gold-standard texts.

-● Dataset A （ Printed Texts） consists of data selected from the *Siku Quanshu* (Complete Library of the Four Treasuries), including classics, history, philosophy, and literature, as well as various other ancient books.
+● Dataset A (Printed Texts) consists of data selected from the *Siku Quanshu* (Complete Library of the Four Treasuries), including classics, history, philosophy, and literature, as well as various other ancient books.

-● Dataset B （Mixed Layouts） contains mixed image-text data selected from the *Siku Quanshu* and other ancient books.
+● Dataset B (Mixed Layouts) contains mixed image-text data selected from the *Siku Quanshu* and other ancient books.

-● Dataset C （Handwritten Texts） includes handwritten ancient books, primarily the Chinese Buddhist canon, including the Chinese Buddhist canon (TKH) dataset, and the Chinese Buddhist canon (MTH) dataset.
+● Dataset C (Handwritten Texts) includes handwritten ancient books, primarily the Chinese Buddhist canon, including the Chinese Buddhist canon (TKH) dataset, and the Chinese Buddhist canon (MTH) dataset.